Deep Dynamics: Vehicle Dynamics Modeling with a Physics-Constrained Neural Network for Autonomous Racing: Experiments Results

 \subsection{Nominal Model Coefficient Ranges}

-The Physics Guard layer requires bounds $\ubar{\Phi}_u$ and $\bar{\Phi}_u$ for each of the model coefficients ${\Phi}_u$ estimated by Deep Dynamics.
-For the simulator, the ground truth is known and therefore, nominal ranges for the drivetrain coefficients and moment of inertia were created artificially by halving and doubling the ground-truth value for each coefficient.
+The Physics Guard layer requires bounds $\ubar{\Phi}_u$ and $\bar{\Phi}_u$ for each model coefficient ${\Phi}_u$ estimated by Deep Dynamics.
+Table {\ref{tab:coeff_ranges}} outlines the coefficient ranges for both simulation and real-world data.
 The ranges for Pacejka coefficients were set using the bounds described in \cite{pacejkaparams}.
-For the real vehicle, the range for the moment of inertia, $I_z$, was set to $500 - 2,000$ $\si{\kilo\gram\meter\squared}$ based on an estimate of $1,000$ $\si{\kilo\gram\meter\squared}$ provided by Dallara.
-The the drag coefficient, $C_d$, and rolling resistance, $C_{r0}$, were given ranges from $0.1 - 1.0$ $\si{\kilo\gram\per\meter}$ and $0.1 - 1.4$ $\si{\newton}$, respectively, based on values estimated in \cite{beckman1998physics}.
-The range for drivetrain coefficient $C_{m1}$ was set to be $500 - 2000$ $\si{\newton}$ based on the engine specification for Indy cars and the coefficient range for $C_{m2}$ was set to $0.0 - 1.0$ $\si{\kilo\gram\per\second}$ to ensure force lost to engine friction would remain relatively small to the force generated.
+For the scaled-down simulation vehicle, $D_{f/r}$'s range was adjusted to reflect a $1$ $\si{\newton}$ normal force.
+The simulator's acceptable range dictated the adjustment for $K_{f/r}$.
+Model coefficients in the simulator are known, so ranges for the simulation vehicle's drivetrain coefficients and moment of inertia were created artificially by halving and doubling the ground-truth values.
+For the real vehicle, the range for the moment of inertia, $I_z$, was set using an estimate of $1,000$ $\si{\kilo\gram\meter\squared}$ provided by Dallara.
+The ranges for the drag resistance, $C_d$, and rolling resistance, $C_{r0}$, were determined by halving and doubling estimated values from \cite{beckman1998physics}.
+The range for drivetrain coefficient $C_{m1}$ was set using the engine specification for Indy cars and the coefficient range for $C_{m2}$ was set to account for minor damping.